 CoSchedule Launches Three Brand New Products to Transform the Way Marketers Work: Watch Announcement Video

-Once a sprint concludes, it’s time to run a sprint retrospective.
+At the end of a sprint or project, it’s time to run a sprint retrospective.
 These are meetings that run for 30 minutes to an hour where the team reviews what went well and where things could have been done better.
-They offer teams an opportunity to review performance, suggest improvements, and implement those suggestions the next time a sprint or similar project is executed.
+They offer an opportunity to review performance and suggest improvements for the next time a sprint or similar project is executed.

 Running these meetings doesn’t have to be complicated.
-However, it’s important that they be run effectively and consistently so evaluating performance becomes a habit.
-This way the team will stay focused on continuous improvement, rather than making evaluating performance a “sometimes” sort of thing that satisfies a line item on a to-do list but doesn’t support delivering better results.
+However, it’s important that they be run effectively and consistently, so that evaluating performance becomes a habit.
+This way, the team will stay focused on continuous improvement, rather than making evaluating performance a “sometimes” thing that doesn’t support delivering better results.